Western Carolina Catamounts football: Conference memberships

 Also members of the Smoky Mountain Conference starting in 1934.

 Playoff appearances

 NCAA Division I-AA/FCS

-The Catamounts have appeared in the I-AA/FCS playoffs one time, with an overall record of 3–1.
+The Catamounts have appeared in the I-AA/FCS playoffs one time, making it to the national championship game, with an overall record of 3–1.

 NCAA Division II

 The Catamounts made one appearance in the Division II playoffs, with a combined record of 0–1.